hank-ai/darknet/README.md

     sudo apt-get purge cmake
     sudo snap install cmake --classic

+> Advanced users:
+>
-If you are using a distro that uses RPM files instead of DEB files, see the relevant lines in `CM_package.cmake`.
+> If you want to build a RPM installation file instead of a DEB file, see the relevant lines in `CM_package.cmake`.
 Prior to running `make -j4 package` you'll need to edit these two lines:

     SET (CPACK_GENERATOR "DEB")
     # SET (CPACK_GENERATOR "RPM")

-For distros such as Centos and OpenSUSE, you'll need to switch those two lines in `CM_package.cmake` to be:
+> For distros such as Centos and OpenSUSE, you'll need to switch those two lines in `CM_package.cmake` to be:

     # SET (CPACK_GENERATOR "DEB")
     SET (CPACK_GENERATOR "RPM")

-To install the package, use the usual package manager for your distribution.
+To install the installation package, use the usual package manager for your distribution.
 For example, on Debian-based systems such as Ubuntu:

     sudo dpkg -i darknet-1.99.84-Linux.deb